AsahiLinux/docs/Broken-Software.md

 By having an upstream-first policy we can make sure these fixes are propagated to everyone via distro repositories, improving the AArch64 ecosystem for everyone!
 See [Fixed packages](#fixed-packages) for a list of software that has been fixed for everyone as a result of this.
-You wouldn't want us to keep Emacs all to ourselves, now would you?
+You wouldn't want us to keep Emacs all to ourselves now, would you?

 ### Why does "not work" sometimes mean "instantly segfault"?
 If an ELF executable or library has sections which are not aligned to 16K pages, the loader